harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 Liquids consists of *rhotics* and *voiced lateral approximants* :
 - #define A [Rhotic Consonant](https://en.wikipedia.org/wiki/Rhotic_consonant) refers to "R-like" sound.
-- #define A [Lateral Consonant](https://en.wikipedia.org/wiki/Lateral_consonant) refers to "L-like" sound.
+- #define A [Lateral Consonant](https://en.wikipedia.org/wiki/Lateral_consonant) refers to "L-like" sound, where the sound is produced by blocking the flow of air along the center of the mouth with the tongue (forcing the air to escape around the tongue).

+<center>. . .</center>

-In GA, the only rhotic consonant is the voiced alveolar approximant `/ɹ/`, used for the the English letter `⟨r⟩`.
-It is typically written as `/r/` (voiced alveolar trill) for convenience, but the main difference is that the tongue does not touch alveolar for `/ɹ/`.
+In GA, the only rhotic consonant is the voiced post-alveolar approximant `/ɹ̠/`, used for the the English letter `⟨r⟩`.
+It is typically written as `/r/` (voiced alveolar trill) for convenience, but the main difference is that the tongue does not touch the alveolar.
 - `/r/` is more prominent in Spanish languages.
 It is called a "rolling-R".

-In GA, the only lateral consonant is the voiced dental and alveolar lateral approximant `/l/`
+- #define The term "rhoticity" indicates whether an accent pronounces the `⟨r⟩`s.
+A rhotic accent pronounces it ("car" -> car), and non-rhotic accent doesn't ("car" -> cah).

+<center>. . .</center>

+In GA, there are *technically* two lateral consonants :
+- Voiced alveolar lateral approximant `/l/`, aka "Light L"
+- Velarized alveolar lateral approximant `/ɫ/`, aka "Dark L"

+The sound `/l/` is produced by placing the tip of the tongue against the alveolar ridge to block the central airflow.
+Generally, this sound occurs before vowels (e.g. "light", "fly").

+The sound `/ɫ/` is produced by velarization (without the tip of the tongue touching the alveolar).
+Generally, this sound occurs after vowels or at the end of words (e.g. "pool", "well").
+- #define [Velarization](https://en.wikipedia.org/wiki/Velarization) modifies the articulation of a consonant by raising the back of the tongue toward the velum.

+Both  `/l, ɫ/` are allophones of `⟨l⟩`, so distinction between them does not change the meaning of the word.
+In fact, it can be said that `/l/` is the only lateral consonant because :
+- the usage between the two comes down to *accent*
+- `/l/` can replace `/ɫ/` for *enunciation* (e.g. "fill", "ball")
+- `/ɫ/` is written as `/l/` for convenience

 ---
 #define An [Affricate](https://en.wikipedia.org/wiki/Affricate) is a consonant that begins as a stop and releases as a fricative, generally with the same place of articulation.
 GA has two affricate phonemes :